Sell Like Crazy Book: An Honest Review

 The Sell Like Crazy book places a large emphasis on targeting people who aren’t currently in the market for what you’re offering.

-He advocates targeting these ‘out of market’ customers indirectly with educational content (a free ebook or report) to bring them into your sales funnel.
+He advocates targeting these ‘out of market’ customers indirectly with educational content (such as a free ebook or report) to bring them into your sales funnel.
 Rather than targeting those who are actively seeking what you have to offer with direct sales messages.

 His rationale is that only 3% of people are in “buying mode” at any given time.
 So it would be more profitable to target the remaining 97% who are not ready to buy right now but could be soon.